linode/docs/docs/web-servers/nginx/tls-deployment-best-practices-for-nginx.md

 When enabled, NGINX will make [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) requests on behalf of connecting browsers.
 The response received from the OCSP server is added to NGINX's browser response, which eliminates the need for browsers to verify a certificate's revocation status by connecting directly to an OCSP server.

-{{< note >}}
-If you need to combine your CA's root and intermediate certificates, do that with: `cat example.com.crt ca-root.crt intermediate.crt > ocsp-combined.crt`.
-{{< /note >}}

 1. Add the following directives to your `nginx.conf` file, or to the `server` block of your HTTPS site.
-If you have been following this series, your certificates are located in `/root/certs/example.com/`.
+If you have been following this series, then your certificates are located at `/root/certs/example.com/`.

     {{< file-excerpt "/etc/nginx/nginx.conf" nginx >}}
 ssl_stapling on;